Cash ratio is the ratio of very liquid current assets such as cash and short-term marketable securities of a company to its current liabilities.

 Cash ratio is calculated using the following formula:

-Cash equivalents are assets which can be converted into cash quickly whereas current liabilities are those liabilities which are to be settled within 12 months or the business cycle.
+Current liabilities are those liabilities which are to be settled within 12 months or in one operating cycle.

 |Total Current Liabilities||73,780|